 I believe that personal change can be quick.
 Often, all that it takes is the will to look more deeply into yourself and your environment.
 It is for this reason that I believe in the power of coaching.
-I offer executive, career and life coaching in London, across a range of different areas.
+I offer executive, career and life coaching, across a range of different areas.

 - Associate Certified Coach (ACC), International Coach Federation (ICF)

 - Advanced Practitioner Diploma in Executive Coaching, Academy of Executive Coaching (AoEC)